albert-ntiri/salary_prediction_project/README.md

 # salary_prediction_project
 This is for the DSDJ salary prediction project.
+It is written in Python.